Statistics for Psychologists - 300/500 (Secs. 5 & 6)

 - If you do any writing by hand, you are required to print (rather than using cursive) on the HW assignments.

 - Electronic submission of HW is acceptable (if you have the skills/equipment).
 When submitting HW electronically, email it (along with any attachments as a single email) to the Teaching Assistant and cc (carbon copy) me.
 Include the course (P300) and the HW Assignment number in the subject line of the email.
 For example, "P300 HW#1".
+Your following these instructions carefully will permit the system to run smoothly.
+Failure to follow instructions will result in penalties.

 - Note that for a given HW, it must be submitted completely in paper form or completely electronically.
 Thus, you cannot hand in part of a HW electronically.
 Also, all work in the electronic version you send must be readable.
 In other words, it must use file formats that are supported on campus and any files in it must open properly.
 It is your responsibility to test this and if there are any problems, you will be penalized.
 In other words, technology problems will not be considered a legitimate excuse.